 LinkedIn ads are a great way to drive direct engagement from your target audience.
 As is other content in other forms, like blogging and explainer videos.
 It’s a multi-layer strategy that will maximise your return on investment.

-To help you consider a wider strategy we wrote an article focusing on how to build a marketing funnel.
-Why not take a look at that article and see just how much-added value for B2B marketers a LinkedIn Ad strategy could make?
-And to further capitalise on a multi-channel social media marketing strategy, check out this article that dives into brand building, social strategy, social selling and more.
+To help you consider a wider strategy, we wrote an article focusing on how to build a marketing funnel.
+Why not look at that article and see how much-added value for B2B marketers a LinkedIn Ad strategy could make?
+To further capitalise on a multi-channel social media marketing strategy, check out our article that dives into brand building, social strategy, social selling and more.

 Using HubSpot to manage your ads

-To access the campaign manager from your portal it's Marketing>Ads.
-Follow the on-screen prompts to connect your ad account(s) or if you're brand new to ads in LinkedIn, first go there to set up your account.
+To access the campaign manager from your portal, it's Marketing>Ads.
+Follow the on-screen prompts to connect your ad account(s), or if you're brand new to ads on LinkedIn, first go there to set up your account.

-The advantage of doing this is that you can tie the ad spend to the success or lack of success of your particular marketing campaign with ease.
+The advantage of doing this is that you can easily tie the ad spend to the success or lack of success of your particular marketing campaign.
 You can see how many new contacts the campaign generated for your lead nurturing activities and add those contacts to lists.

-In addition to the list and CPA, you can see which ads contribute to revenue by tieing the new contacts to deals and therefore verifying the bottom line success of your campaign, which should be P&L focused.
+In addition to the list and CPA, you can see which ads contribute to revenue by tying the new contacts to deals and, therefore, verifying your campaign's bottom line success, which should be P&L focused.

-Furthermore, you can set automation sequences to follow so that as people download your content offer, they are added to your list and then you can rebuild email sequences in workflows to further nurture and educate your prospects around your value proposition and try to close them with your product or service offer.
+Furthermore, you can set automation sequences to follow so that as people download your content offer, they are added to your list.
+Then, you can rebuild email sequences in workflows to further nurture and educate your prospects about your value proposition and try to close them with your product or service offer.

-- does your offer actually deliver the described value?
+• Does your offer deliver the described value?

-The data you accrue can help you focus on what you can iterate or A/B test in order to improve results over time.
-By running smaller campaigns as we did, you can start to visualise what is working and what isn't without burning through your budget.
+The data you accrue can help you focus on what you can iterate or A/B test to improve results over time.
+By running smaller campaigns as we did, you can start visualising what is working and what isn't without burning your budget.
 This is both smart and cost-effective and enables you to analyse the type of prospect downloading your offers and establish if they align with your persona.

 What you want to be careful of is that just because you are targeting a prospect by role, you use variations of that role to ensure that you can account for different companies using different titles to represent different levels of seniority.

-BIAS is a specialist in helping B2B marketing and sales teams integrate tighter inbound and outbound LinkedIn marketing and sales strategies.
-If you are still browsing and educating yourself on LinkedIn Ads, definitely download the LinkedIn marketing ebook.
+BIAS specialises in helping B2B marketing and sales teams integrate tighter inbound and outbound LinkedIn marketing and sales strategies.
+Download the LinkedIn marketing ebook if you are still browsing and educating yourself on LinkedIn Ads.

-If you would like to know more about how we could help your marketing and sales teams then please reach out by chat, social media or telephone to book an appointment.
-If those methods do not work, you can book a call by using the link here.
+If you would like to know more about how we could help your marketing and sales teams, please reach out by chat, social media or telephone to book an appointment.
+If those methods do not work, you can book a call using the link here.